davetron5000/importscour/README.markdown

 How these get values is dependent on a few things.

-First, you can override the defaults by specifying the above properties as system properties. **These** values can be overridden by a properties file (I realize this is somewhat backwards, but I'll fix it later).
+First, you can override the defaults by specifying the above properties in a properties file (see below for where it's located).  **These** can be overridden by setting them as system properties.

 ## Locating the Properties File